 Bullying: Behavior that intimidates, humiliates, offends, degrades or harms another person, whether verbal, psychological, social, physical or otherwise.

 Child Protective Services (CPS): A social services program provided by state and local governments serving children and their families who are in need of assistance.
 CPS receives and investigates reports of suspected abuse, neglect and exploitation.
 The name of this organization may vary by state.
 Information about state and local agencies is found here:

-Deanery: For this Diocese, the Deanery is a defined group of regional churches within this Diocese.
-Deaneries within the Diocese are lead by Bishop appointed Clergy as Deans.
+Deanery/ies: For this Diocese, the Deanery is a defined group of regional churches within this Diocese.
+Deaneries within the Diocese are represented by Bishop appointed clergy as Deans.

 The Diocese: In this document, this refers to the Diocese of Christ Our Hope (DCH) of the Anglican Church in North America (ACNA).

 Mandated Reporter: A person who is required by state law to report reasonable suspicions of abuse, neglect and exploitation of vulnerable populations to the appropriate state agency.
 State laws vary greatly.
 See Appendix A for your specific state laws.

-Ministry Leader: Any Clergy-approved Layperson (adult or youth) volunteering with leadership of any ministry within the church.
-Though this individual is not the person with final authority, he or she must abide by the policies outlined in this document.
-Examples include: Sunday school teachers, camp counselors and program teams that include children under 18.
+Ministry Leader(s): Any clergy, staff or volunteer with leadership of any ministry within the parish.
+Though this individual is not the person with final authority, s/he must abide by the policies outlined in this document.
+Examples may include: Sunday school teachers, camp counselors and program team leaders that include anyone under 18.

 Parish: A local church congregation.
 Equivalent to church, or church plant or mission.

-Programs: Official activities and ministries sponsored by the Diocese and parishes (examples include: Youth Event, provincial youth events, pilgrimages, mission experiences, camp programs, acolyte festivals, etc.).
+Program(s): Official activities and ministries sponsored by the Diocese or parish(es) (examples may include: Youth Event, mission experiences, camp programs, acolyte festivals, etc.).

 The Bishop in consultation with the Canon for Ethics and Safeguarding creates the Ethics and Safeguarding Committee with representatives from each Deanery and other experts.
 The representative from each Deanery will serve as its Deanery Ethics Coordinator.
 Each Coordinator will be trained by the Canon for Ethics and Safeguarding annually in the first quarter.
-This group is responsible for the creation and promulgation of the Diocesan Policy for the Protection of Children, under the authority and oversight of the Diocesan Council and the Bishop in accordance with the canons of the diocese.
+This group is responsible for the edits, communication, and training of the Diocesan Policy for the Protection of Children and other safeguarding content, under the authority and oversight of the Diocesan Council and the Bishop and in accordance with the canons of the Diocese.

-From time to time, but not less than annually in August, the committee will review and, if necessary, revise the policy in light of practical experiences, recommendations from clergy and leaders, medical and other scholarly research, legal developments, and other relevant considerations.
+From time to time, but not less than annually each July, the Committee will review and, if necessary, revise the policy in light of practical experiences, recommendations from clergy and leaders, medical and other scholarly research, legal developments, and other relevant considerations.

-The Rector, rather than the Diocese, has overall responsibility for the administration of this policy within the congregation he leads and for providing all compliance and reporting requested by the Diocese.
-In the absence of a Rector, or in the case of church plants and missions, the Vicar, priest-in-charge, senior warden or other individual appointed by the Bishop will be responsible.
-Duties may be delegated, except in those areas specifically delineating action by the Rector.
+The rector, not the Diocese or Province, has responsibility for the administration and application of this policy within the congregation he leads and for providing all compliance and reporting requested by the Diocese.
+In the absence of a rector, or in the case of church plants and missions, the Vicar, priest-in-charge, senior warden or other individual appointed by the Bishop will be responsible.
+Duties may be delegated, except in those areas specifically delineating action by the rector.

-We are committed to providing pastoral care to all affected by and involved with instances of child abuse.
+The Diocese and its parishes are committed to providing pastoral care to all affected by and involved with instances of abuse.
 Pastoral care grows out of Christ-centered relationships and proceeds with an awareness of the spiritual and emotional needs of both the individual and the community.
-It may include providing guidance, support, consolation, and even confrontation to minister to each individual as we believe God desires.
+Guidance, support, referrals, consolation, and confrontation may all be needed in order to minister to each individual as we believe God desires.

 Almighty God, heavenly Father, you have blessed us with the joy and care of children: Give us calm strength and patient wisdom as we bring them up, that we may teach them to love whatever is just and true and good, following the example of our Savior Jesus Christ, Amen.
 (BCP, #66)